Ruaha National Park

 Ruaha National Park is part of a comprehensive ecosystem that includes the game reserves Rungwa and Usangu as well as several other protected areas.
 It is a botanical paradise with more than 1650 identified plants.
 Ruaha also represents a transition zone where the flora and fauna of eastern and southern Africa overlap.

 Large parts of the park are dominated by an endless savanna, which is reminiscent of Serengeti, and rolling hills overgrown with the baobab tress that are typically found in Tarangire.
 Other parts of the park include riverine forests and Miombo woodlands which are more common for southern Africa.
-Other topographical characteristics include kopjes, mountains, natural springs and a diverse river system.
+A wide range of topographical characteristics!

 Just as the flora and fauna of eastern and southern Africa overlap, so does its wildlife.
 While Grant gazelles and lesser kudus are common all over the northern parks, roan and sables antelopes as well as greater kudus already belong to the southern part of Africa.
 Ruaha is home to all of these.
 In term of antelope density, this park is second to none.